kubedb/docs/docs/guides/elasticsearch/snapshot/scheduled_backup.md

 menu_name: docs_{{ .version }}
 section_menu_id: guides
 ---

+{{< notice type="warning" message="This doc has been deprecated and will be removed in a future release.
+We recommend using [Stash](/docs/guides/elasticsearch/snapshot/stash.md) to backup & restore Elasticsearch database." >}}

 > Don't know how backup works?
 Check [tutorial](/docs/guides/elasticsearch/snapshot/instant_backup.md) on Instant Backup.

 # Database Scheduled Snapshots